 Looking ahead, consumers will continue to take control of their personal information, deciding whom to share it with and where.
 Privacy concerns will diminish as rules and legislation evolve.
 Consumers will also have greater control over the timing, location, and content of the messages they receive, enhancing relevancy and preventing them from being overwhelmed by excessive communication.
 So, take the initiative and elevate your personalization game to stand out from the competition and win the hearts of your customers.

-This research was conducted by CM.com in cooperation with the independent research agency CANDID.
-The online survey was carried out in May 2023, where 9964 respondents answered questions about personalization.
-They were surveyed about expectations and their experiences with companies in retail and eCommerce.
+CM.com conducted this research in cooperation with the independent research agency CANDID.
+The online survey was conducted in May 2023, where 1000 UAE respondents answered questions about their service interactions with businesses.
 All respondents were aged 18 years or older.